 I first watched Pinocchio as a child on a poorly recorded VHS tape with my little brother while eating Fugee-O’s.
 I enjoyed the catchy tunes and Jiminy Cricket.
 I was, however, terrified by the Coachman and I did not quite like the underwater part.
 That’s pretty much what I remembered of this Disney classic until recently.
 On a lazy Sunday night, I came across the “digitally remastered” movie on TV and I watched it “for old time’s sake”.
 What was supposed to be a fun trip down memory lane became a shocking revelation: Pinocchio was one of the deepest movies I’ve ever watched.
 Could it be a huge allegory about spirituality and modern society?
 Did I detect hints of initiation into occult Mysteries?
 I immediately started to research Pinocchio’s origins and all of my theories were abundantly confirmed.

 Needless to say, this movie is now a staple in today’s popular culture.
 How many people have NOT watched this movie?
 On the other hand, how many people are aware of Pinocchio’s true underlying meaning?
-Behind the story of the marionette trying to become a good boy is a deep spiritual story that has its roots in Mystery schools of occultism.
+Behind the story of the marionette trying to become a good boy is a profound spiritual story that has its roots in Mystery schools of occultism.
 Through the eyes of an initiate, the children’s story about “being good” filled with lessons about “not lying” becomes a man’s quest for wisdom and spiritual enlightenment.
 The brutally honest social commentaries of Pinnochio depicts a grim vision of our modern world and prescribes, perhaps, a way to escape its traps.
 Through the author’s background and literary references, one can understand the hidden gnostic meaning of Pinocchio.

 Pinocchio was originally written by Carlo Lorenzini (known by his pen name, Carlo Collodi) between 1881 and 1883 in Italy.
 Lorenzini began his writing career in newspapers (Il Lampione and Il Fanfulla ), where he often used satire to express his political views.
 In 1875, he entered the world of children’s literature and used this outlet to transmit his political convictions.
 The series Giannettino, for example, often referred to the unification of Italy.